AccessMap/accessmap-api-deprecated/README.md

 framework.
 You can install all of the tools needed (preferably into a virtualenv environment titled `env`) using

-    pip install -r requirements.txt
+    pip3 install -r requirements.txt

+Set up the required environment variables.
+An included .sh script is listed - rename it to 'set_envs.sh' and add the following information:

+    export DATABASE_URL=postgres://login:pass@host:port/database

+This is in the standard format of an SQL connection string for Postgres.
+To enable this environment variable, run `source set_envs.sh`.

-You can run a local instance by running the following command in the main
+You can then run a local instance by running the following command in the main
 directory:

     python3 ./runserver.py